akkeris/daedalus/docs/GETTING_STARTED.md

  *  `daedalus:postgresql` - postgresql importing and checks.
  *  `daedalus:kubernetes` - kubernetes debugging, importing and checks.
  *  `daedalus:akkeris` - akkeris debugging, importing and checks.
- *  `daedalus:links` - turn on debugging for module that attempts to establish links between various objects.
  *  `daedalus:metadata` - turn on debugging for module that attempts to classify with labels and annotations.
  *  `daedalus:oracle` - turn on debugging for oracle scanning.
  *  `daedalus:aws` - aws debugging, importing and checks.
+ *  `daedalus:urls` - turns on debugging for urls.
+ *  `daedalus:graphql` - Turns on debugging for graphql.
+ *  `daedalus:ui` - Turns on debugging for the UI.